TMCSF ESTABLISHED 1998

 Foundational Rules of Interpretation

 Legal readings are often shaped by the rules of interpretation.
 Chiefly, at an international level art 31 of the Vienna Convention on the Law of Treaties sets out the “General rule of interpretation”.
 Furthermore, in the interpretation of legal instruments the ordinary meaning, context and the text itself is considered [art 31 (1)-(2].
-Agreements and instruments in respect to treaties are evaluated [art 31 (3) (b)- (c)].
-Notably, state practice and rules of international law are likely to affect the manner in which interpretations are made [art 31 (3) (b)-(c)].
+Also, agreements and instruments in respect to treaties are evaluated [art 31 (3) (b)- (c)].
+For example, state practice and rules of international law are likely to affect the manner in which interpretations are made [art 31 (3) (b)-(c)].

 Generally, when the International Court of Justice adjudicates it may consider soft law in the form of international law conventions, custom and general principles (Brunnee, 2006; Statute of the International Court of Justice).